aljen/modbus-relay/README.md

 # modbus-relay

-MODBUS TCP/IP server that translates incoming requests to RTU and relays them to configured serial device.
+Modbus TCP/IP server that translates incoming requests to RTU and relays them to configured serial device.

 > [!CAUTION]
 > 🚧 This project is still in WIP 🚧